Your Impact in 2022

 So much of what we do at Humber River Hospital is made possible by your generosity.
 From equipping our teams with leading-edge technology allowing them to provide the best care for patients, to keeping our Hospital going during the pandemic, we have accomplished great things together.
 These are just a few of the exciting ways your gift has played a role:

 Advances in Robotic Surgery

 Our Robotic Surgery Program has leapt forward once again with the help of our donors.
 For the past decade, surgeons at Humber have used the da Vinci Si Surgical Robot, the centerpiece of our Murphy and Helen Hull Robotics Centre, to perform complex minimally invasive procedures ensuring better outcomes for our patients.
-With your support, we are currently upgrading to the da Vinci Xi, the most versatile surgical robot on the market, which will allow us to expand our surgery offerings even further.
+With your support, we have upgraded to the da Vinci Xi, the most versatile surgical robot on the market, which is allowing us to expand our surgery offerings even further.
 The new donor-funded ROSA® Knee System guides surgeons during total knee replacements, facilitating greater accuracy in positioning, adapting to surgeon workflow, and providing data-driven intelligence throughout the operation.
 And Intellijoint HIP, a state-of-the-art navigation system, enhances the accuracy of incisions and implant placement during hip replacements.

 Acessa ProVu: An Innovative Treatment for Uterine Fibroids